-The Massage Therapy Certificate Program is a 500-hour course completed in two semesters that develops skills and knowledge in Swedish relaxation/wellness massage therapy techniques, as well as Deep Tissue techniques, and an introduction to a variety of other massage modalities.
-The coursework also includes didactic and hands-on anatomy and physiology instruction.
-Completion of the program qualifies students for California Massage Therapy Council certification which provides the opportunity for employment throughout the state.
+In addition to a variety of courses in the Wellness Program that will provide you with a broad education in the natural healing arts, Skyline College also offers a Massage Therapy Certificate program.
+This 500-hour program is completed in two semesters and develops skills and knowledge in Swedish relaxation/wellness massage therapy techniques, as well as Deep Tissue techniques, and a variety of other massage modalities.
+Completion of the program qualifies students for the California Massage Therapy Council certification which provides the opportunity for employment throughout the state.